Saturday, February 10, 2024

 ...and one of the most amazing bookstores anywhere.

-From Orkney we'll head south again by train, to Edinburgh and neighboring Linlithgow.
+From Orkney we'll head south again by flight and/or by train, to Edinburgh and neighboring Linlithgow.
 There is so much to love about Scotland and, for me, one of the very best things is my host family from my late 70s student exchange - Ruth and Norman Middleton and their daughter Val's family.

 While we spend time with the Middletons and Davidsons, there's a lot in the area to keep you busy.
 Linlithgow has the amazing Linlithgow Palace where Mary Queen of Scots was born and many of the Outlander shows were filmed.
 It sits next to St. Michael's Parish Church, built in 1242, alongside a beautiful loch.